 Students who fail to meet the minimum satisfactory academic progress standards for the first time shall be placed on Financial Aid Warning.
-Students will continue to receive financial aid during the warning period.
-Students who fail to meet the minimum satisfactory academic progress standards after the warning period would then be ineligible for Title IV aid until the student regains Satisfactory Academic
+Students will continue to receive Financial Aid during the warning period.
+Students who fail to meet the minimum satisfactory academic progress standards after the warning period would then be ineligible for Title IV aid until the student regains Satisfactory Academic Progression.
+The school does not offer an appeal for students who failed to maintain SAP after the financial aid warning period.

-Progression.
 If the student becomes ineligible for Title IV aid; the student shall be responsible to make tuition payment plan with the school.